mk6614/Masters/Examples/README.md

 Do not forget to keep the benchmark source files in the `APP_SRC` of `conf.oil`

 In HighTec you can open a new Example for your target MCU and add the header Benchmark files to the `h` folder and source Benchmark files to the `src` folder.
 You can dismiss the `ErikaBenchmark.c` file.
-Include "Benchmark.h" wherever you need to use the Benchmark functionality.
+Include "Benchmark.h" and "TaskDefinition.h" wherever you need to use the Benchmark functionality.